It's News to Me: Newsmaker round

-In this round, eyewitnesses or participants involved with news events in the past or present would play a game similar to "I've Got a Secret".
+In this round, eyewitnesses or participants involved with news events in the past or present would play a game similar to I've Got a Secret.
 The panelists would question the newsmaker to determine the identity of the news event.
 If the panel failed to identify the event, the newsmaker would receive $100.

 Broadcast history

 The first episode aired as a one-off special May 11, 1951.

-In mid-1951, CBS cancelled its popular dramedy The Goldbergs after its creator Gertrude Berg refused to cooperate with the Hollywood blacklist and General Foods withdrew its sponsorship.
+In mid-1951, CBS cancelled its popular comedy-drama The Goldbergs after its creator Gertrude Berg refused to cooperate with the Hollywood blacklist and General Foods withdrew its sponsorship.
 The first show commissioned to replace The Goldbergs was the panel game show Who's Whose; Who's Whose proved to be such a disaster that it was pulled from the air after a single episode.
-It's News to Me was put into production to fill the same time slot, making its debut July 2.
-The show's ratings were weak enough that by autumn of that year CBS asked sponsor General Foods to replace it with a stronger show.
-It's News to Me surrendered its time slot to Claudia, The Story of a Marriage on March 31, 1952.
+It's News to Me was put into production to occupy the time slot, making its debut July 2.
+The show then continued airing into the fall.
+However the show's ratings were weak enough that by late September CBS was reportedly asking sponsor General Foods to replace it with a stronger show.
+The ratings for It's News to Me that fall would prove to be much lower than its new lead-in, the breakout hit I Love Lucy, which premiered in October.
+On March 31, 1952 it surrendered its time slot to Claudia, The Story of a Marriage.
 After several more moves, It's News to Me ended its initial run on September 12, 1953.
 The show then returned July 9 to August 27, 1954, as a summer replacement for Person to Person.

 Sponsors

 When It's News to Me began its run it was sponsored by General Foods, which had already held the sponsorship of this time slot during The Goldbergs.
 During the show's summer 1952 run it was sponsored by Alcoa.
-Beginning on October 4, 1952, it was sponsored by the Simmons bedding company, with the Andrew Jergens Company joining as the alternate sponsor on October 11, 1952.
+Beginning on October 4, 1952, it was sponsored by the Simmons Bedding Company, with the Andrew Jergens Company joining as the alternate sponsor on October 11, 1952.
 The 1954 edition was sponsored by Amoco.